giancarlopernudisegura/bertalang/README.md

 ### Comments

-Comments are done with the `just so you know` keyword.
+Comments are done with the `this is what she is boys` keyword.

 ```
 just so you know this is a comment